Representing Migration through Digital Humanities

 Wednesday, December 4, 2019 - 12:00pm to 1:00pm

-This presentation, part of the Wednesdays at the Center series, is sponsored by the John Hope Franklin Center and the Duke University Center for International and Global Studies.
+This presentation takes place at the John Hope Franklin Center, 2204 Erwin Road in Durham.
+Part of the Wednesdays at the Center series, it is sponsored by the John Hope Franklin Center and the Duke University Center for International and Global Studies.
 A light lunch will be served.
 Parking is available in nearby Trent Rd. and Erwin Rd. parking decks.
 The series provides 1-hour parking vouchers to guests.